yiisoft/yii2/docs/guide/db-active-record.md

 ```

 > Note: A relation method returns an instance of [[yii\db\ActiveQuery]].
 If you access the relation like
-an attribute (i.e. a class property), the return value will be the query result of the relation, which could be an instance of [[yii\db\ActiveRecord]],
+an attribute (i.e., a class property), the return value will be the query result of the relation, which could be an instance of [[yii\db\ActiveRecord]],
 an array of that, or null, depending the multiplicity of the relation.
 For example, `$customer->getOrders()` returns
 an `ActiveQuery` instance, while `$customer->orders` returns an array of `Order` objects (or an empty array if
 the query results in nothing).